nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 > **note:** measures must also be declared in the
 > `fields.threads.labels.logged` field within the
-> primary file, otherwise they won't appear in the output.\
+> runner file, otherwise they won't appear in the output.\
 > See below:

 #### Configuration file